chipsalliance/tac/README.md

 ### Mailing List

-The TSC for CHIPS Alliance can be reached at [technical-discuss](https://lists.chipsalliance.org/g/technical-discuss).
+The CHIPS Alliance TSC can be reached at [technical-discuss](https://lists.chipsalliance.org/g/technical-discuss).
+This mailing list is open for anyone to join, and all are welcome to participate in general technical discussions about the project.

 ### Slack